davidlinner/march/README.md

 march
 =====

-Operation transformation on a simplified JavaScript object model.
+Operation transformation on the least common object model of Java and JavaScript.